Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Drones; allow use of for observing, trapping and taking wild hogs

-Would expand current drone restrictions under MDWFP rules to allow use of drones for observing, trapping, and taking nuisance wild hogs on private land year-round, except during deer season.
-Would create an exception to the general prohibition on using drones to scout or locate game for hunting.
+Would expand drone use to allow observation, trapping, and taking of wild hogs and other nuisance animals on private land year-round, except during deer season.
+Represents potential expansion of current MDWFP restrictions that prohibit using drones to scout or locate live game for hunting.

 Last action: January 21, 2025